-With only a few months left before the implementation of GST, small business owners are engrossed in understanding the potential effects of GST on their business.
+With the implementation of GST, small business owners are engrossed in understanding the potential effects of GST on their business.
 It’s a well-known fact that SMEs (Small and Medium Enterprises) are the primary growth drivers of the economy and major contributors to the GDP.
-While some business owners have lauded the Government of India for implementing GST, others are not very convinced.
 To comprehend the overall effect of GST on your business, let’s take a look at the pros and cons of the new regime from a small-business perspective.

 Positive impacts of GST on SMEs: